tstadmin/TrendSoftTech-V2.0/content/index.md

         - listItem:
              id: 1
              title: "Quartree Technologies"
-             img: "/img/portfolio/ea.jpg"
+             img: "/img/portfolio/quad.jpg"
-             about: "We believe knowledge is a key to early success in this stage"
+             about: "Quadtree Technologies is a Big Data Analytics company"
              link: "https://ealabsipl.com/"
         - listItem:
              id: 2
              title: "ProTPD Digital"
-             img: "/img/portfolio/vijaya.jpg"
+             img: "/img/portfolio/pro.jpg"
-             about: "Quadtree Technologies is a Big Data Analytics company"
+             about: "Our team developed TPD2 submission tools for multi large organizations across UK and EU since its inception in April-2016."
              link: "https://vijayapickles.com/"
         - listItem:
              id: 3
              title: "KN Technologies"
              img: "/img/portfolio/knt.jpg"
-             about: "Quadtree Technologies is a Big Data Analytics company"
+             about: "In today’s world, it’s not easy to get a well-paid job with a decent employer without putting in the work"
              link: "https://www.quadtreetech.com/"
         - listItem:
              id: 4
              title: "A1 Event Planners"
-             img: "/img/portfolio/pro.jpg"
+             img: "/img/portfolio/eventplanner.jpg"
-             about: "Quadtree Technologies is a Big Data Analytics company"
+             about: "Event Planner Ltd is an event logistics and marketing company which was formed back in year"
              link: "https://protpd.com/"
    ecommerceDevelopment:
       description: "<p>E-commerce Application development has certainly become a need instead of a means to enterprise greater traffic.
 We offer effectual and prosperous e-commerce web design, module development, plug-in & solutions for small and medium enterprises.
 We are top-notch e-commerce app development company that provides better end to end functionality.
 Our expert team of developers and designers help you to design and develop online store which converts a visitor into a customer.
 An e-commerce site will give you wing to your retail business.
 We use latest technologies to build e-commerce website so that you can easily maintain your store without stirring any code on the back end.</p>"